nathanshelly/parcheesi/TestPlan.md

 - Moved pawn to invalid location (past the home row)
 - Moved pawn to or though blockade (path contains blockade)
 - Attempted to move invalid distance (implicitly checks home on exact move)
-- Attempted to move blockade together in same roll

 - Attempted to land on occupied safe spot

-### Done

 #### Global cheats